 It's worth mentioning that Dr Slump even goes as far as not only turning poop into a side character, but actually even giving it it's own episode.

-The Sailor Moon manga would often deal with this more often than anime does.
+The Sailor Moon manga often deals with this more often than the first anime does.
 The special editions of the manga have all types of gags like this, like in one were the 5 girls were having a slumber party and they were asking each other weird kinds of questions, like when Mina asked Raye if she's ever farted.
 When Raye got mad at Mina at the end of the manga, she told Mina she's never farted but that Mina does all the time.
 The other 3 girls then start laughing.

 In an early episode of the Monster Rancher anime series, Hare and Tiger are fighting in a tournament.
 In the original Japanese version (as well as many foreign versions), Hare wins the fight by tricking Tiger into letting his guard down and farting on him and the smell is so foul it knocks Tiger out.
 This scene is cut from the American dub and instead, Hare wins by punching Tiger out.